-Wills and Estates Bendigo and Woodend
+Wills and Estates Lawyers Bendigo & Woodend

 Everything you own when you die is what is known as your estate.
 Your will is a legal document that defines how your estate will be distributed.
 Distribution of your estate usually relates property and significant items including jewellery and vehicles.
 If you die without a will it is known as being intestate and as a result, your estate may not be distributed the way you would like it to be.
 With offices in Bendigo and Woodend and a specialist wills and estate lawyer on hand, we are here to help with all your questions regarding your estate and will.

 A will must be: